 Monitoring worker health

-There is no routine health monitoring for carbon monoxide exposure but a medical examination is recommended to identify those workers who may be more susceptible to carbon monoxide poisoning ie history of coronary heart disease, anaemia, pregnancy.
+There is no routine health monitoring for carbon monoxide exposure.
+However, a medical examination is recommended to identify those workers who may be more susceptible to carbon monoxide poisoning (such as a history of coronary heart disease, anaemia, pregnancy).